vic/flake-file/README.md

 Now it is possible for any flake-parts module to configure input dependencies or nixConfig settings for its containing flake.

+> A real-world example is @vic's [vic/vix](https://github.com/search?q=repo%3Avic%2Fvix%20%22flake-file.inputs%22%20language%3ANix&type=code).
+> Our [`dev/`](https://github.com/vic/flake-file/blob/main/dev) also dogfoods flake-file and is used to test this repo.

 ## Why?

 We configure almost anything and generate countless OS/home config files using nix module options, except (til this day) our very own flake.nix files.